PhilKeeble/philkeeble.github.io/_posts/2020-06-23-Getting-Started-In-Hacking.md

 You should know the basics as you have installed Kali Linux.
 Downloading Vulnerable VMs is similar, however most will just be a case of downloaded and booting.
 Note: when doing this you should put your Kali and the target machine either in its own network, or both on Bridged Mode (In the networking settings of whatever virtualisation software you are using).

 I recommend starting with <a href="https://metasploit.help.rapid7.com/docs/metasploitable-2">https://metasploit.help.rapid7.com/docs/metasploitable-2</a> as the first target machine.
 This machine is made to show a bunch of different attack paths using Metasploit, which is a hacking framework that can be used to automate lots of tasks.
-I would recommend also learning how to exploit things manually, as you won't be able to rely on Metasploit as a pentester alot of the time, but its a fine starting point.
+I would recommend also learning how to exploit things manually, as you won't be able to rely on Metasploit as a pentester a lot of the time, but its a fine starting point.

 There are several walkthroughs on different ways you can own Metasploitable 2 so I would follow those.
 Essentially everything on there is vulnerable to something and you should see how many different paths you can find onto the system.